michalsi/michalsi.github.io/_posts/2016-05-25-script-to-run-jmeter-test-plans-and-format-html-rapport.md

 ## Description
 This is a small script that runs jmeter with configured result parameters.
 It's part of our work that we've done around performance tests in one of the Kainos projects.

-:star: Big kudos should go to the guys with whom I worked there! :star:
+Big kudos should go to the guys with whom I worked there!

-###Features
+### 	Features
 + Automatically detects tests plans that are placed in `tests` directory and run all of them.
 + Uses tools shipped with Jmeter (**CMDRunner** and **Xalan**) to parse results, prepare them in tabular form and generate graphs.
 + Different types of reports can be added, removed and configured in the script.